erjosito/whoami/README.md

 curl "http://${app_url_api}/api/healthcheck"
 ```

-As usual, we need to add the outbound public IP of the Web App to the firewall rules of the SQL Server, and verify that SQL access is working properly:
+As with previous labs, we need to add the outbound public IP of the Web App to the firewall rules of the SQL Server, and verify that SQL access is working properly:

 ```shell
 # SQL Server firewall rules